-11. Proprietary power connectors (20-pin PWR1, 20-pin PWR2, 4-pin PWR3)
+8. SSI power connectors (20-pin PWR1, 8-pin PWR2, 4-pin PWR3)

-These connectors are for Proprietary power supply plugs.
+These connectors are for an SSI power supply plugs.
 The power supply plugs are designed to fit these connectors in only one orientation.
-Orient the connectors and push down firmly until they completely fit.
+Find the proper orientation and push down firmly until the connectors completely fit.